neo4j/neo4j-java-driver/README.md

 ```
 When running integration tests, the driver would start a Neo4j instance and a Neo4j cluster on your local machine.
 Your tests might fail due to
-* a Neo4j server instance is already running on your machine and occupied default server ports,
+* a Neo4j server instance is already running on your machine and occupying the default server ports,
-* missing the right to download neo4j enterprise artifacts.
+* a lack of persmission to download Neo4j Enterprise artifacts.

-If you do not wish to run integration tests, then use the following command to run without integration tests:
+To skip the integration tests, use:
 ```
 mvn clean install -DskipITs
 ```

 #### Windows

-If you are building on windows, you need to run install with admin right, as Neo4j installation requires admin right to install as a service and
+If you are building on windows, you will need to run the install with admin rights.
-start for integration tests.
+This is because integration tests require admin privileges to install and start a service.